Internal Sales (Plant and machinery hire) - Witbank - IT-Online

 - Counter sales/service – sales and queries

-- Finance.: Arrange for payments from clients, invoicing (Kerridge/SAP system), credit notes
+- : Arrange for payments from clients, invoicing (Kerridge/SAP system), credit notes

 - Provide quotation to clients